-The Code says an annual complaints performance and service improvement report must be reported to its governing body (or equivalent) and published on the on the section of its website relating to complaints.
+The Code says an annual complaints performance and service improvement report must be reported to its governing body (or equivalent) and published.
 The governing body's response to the report must be published alongside this.
 So, this information will be available to all interested parties, including residents and the Ombudsman.